Monument to the founders of Odesa: Construction

-Opening of the Monument to the Founders was accompanied by solemn ceremonies and citywide celebration, culminating in a fireworks.
+Opening of the Monument to the Founders was accompanied by solemn ceremonies and citywide celebration, culminating in a fireworks display.

 Destruction

 Three years after the October Revolution, in 1920, the monument was dismantled, as a symbol of the old regime as part of Leninist monumental propaganda efforts.
-Statues of Empress companions have been stored in the Odesa Museum of Regional History, and the figure of Empress herself was partially destroyed.
+Statues of the Empress's companions have been stored in the Odesa Museum of Regional History, and the figure of the Empress herself was partially destroyed.

-In 1965, on the 60th anniversary of the uprising at the battleship "Potemkin" a monument to its sailors was built in this place.
+In 1965, on the 60th anniversary of the uprising at the battleship "Potemkin" a monument to its sailors was built in its place.

 Reconstruction

-First time the idea to restore the Catherine monument appeared in the late 1980s-early 1990s.
+The first time the idea to restore the Catherine Monument appeared in the late 1980s-early 1990s.
 Some fund-raising were organized.
-However, this ended with nothing.
-The first serious interest in his recovery took shape in 1995, when the Odesa City Council decided to restore the monument to the Founders of the city, at the same time using the preserved bronze fragments and adding the missing elements of the granite pedestal.
+However, these efforts were unsuccessful.
+A serious interest in his recovery took shape again in 1995 when the Odesa City Council decided to restore the monument to the Founders of the city using the preserved bronze fragments and adding the missing elements of the granite pedestal.
 However, these plans were stopped by the President of Ukraine Leonid Kuchma.

-On July 2, 2007 for consideration of the Odesa City Council a draft decision named "On the complex restoration and improvement of Ekaterininskaya Square of Odesa city with reproduction of its historical type" was submitted.
-According to this decision, the monument to the sailors of the battleship "Potemkin" should be moved to the Customs Square, while the original monument should be reconstructed on Ekateriniskaya Square.
-By this decision of the City Council (#1401-V from 04.07.2007) a special commission was established to monitor the compliance of the restored monument with the lost original.
+On 2 July 2007, for consideration of the Odesa City Council, a draft decision named "On the complex restoration and improvement of Ekaterininskaya Square of Odesa city with reproduction of its historical type" was submitted.
+According to this decision, the monument to the sailors of the battleship "Potemkin" should be moved to Customs Square, while the original monument should be reconstructed on Ekateriniskaya Square.
+This decision of the City Council (#1401-V of 4 July 2007) established a special commission to monitor the compliance of the restored monument with the lost original.
 The project sponsor and the customer of restoration works was City Council deputy Ruslan S. Tarpan.